All of the following claims can be debunked by applying logic and looking at hard facts:

 5. "Homeowners will end up paying all the tax"

-a) If you try out the spreadsheet I have helpfully embedded here, you will see that most owner-occupiers will end up paying a lot less in tax.
+a) If you try out the online app, you will see that most working owner-occupiers will end up paying a lot less in tax.
 The only ones who would pay more are those with particularly low earned income relative to the value of the house they own, i.e. Poor Widows In Mansions, which we have covered elsewhere.

-Of the sixty per cent-plus of UK adults who are owner-occupiers, seventy per cent-plus are still of working age and they would all benefit if taxes were shifted from output and employment to land values.
-Broadly speaking, younger owner-occupiers will benefit most (because they will save most tax in the long run and are more likely to want to trade up in future) and those nearing in retirement will vote for the status quo (having already banked the tax and rent savings over their lifetime, they are unwilling to give any back), unless of course they are enlightened enough to take their children and grandchildren's interests into account.
+Of the majority of UK adults who are owner-occupiers, a majority are still in work and they would nearly all benefit.
+Younger owner-occupiers will benefit most (because they will save most tax in the long run and are more likely to want to trade up in future) and those nearing in retirement will vote for the status quo (having already banked the tax and rent savings over their lifetime, they are unwilling to give any back), unless of course they are enlightened enough to take their children and grandchildren's interests into account.
 Unfortunately, most of them aren't.

-b) The DCLG tell us that 80% of privately owned housing is owner-occupied and 20% is tenanted.
+b) Three-quarters of privately owned housing is owner-occupied and one-quarter is rented out.